 Before interventional radiology techniques were available, bladder stones required invasive surgery.
 With surgery, the patient’s abdomen and bladder would be cut open and the stones removed.

-Kidney stones are painful and all-too-common for pets (just like humans).
+Kidney stones are painful and all too common for pets (just like humans).
 Even if the stones pass during urination, they can damage your pet’s urinary system.
-Interventional radiology allows our specialists to find the stones and break them up using innovative technology.
+Interventional radiology allows our specialists to find the stones and break them up using an innovative technology called laser lithotripsy.
+A laser passed through a scope is used to break stones into small pieces that can then be removed or passed.

-Other causes of ureteral obstruction include mucous or blood “plugs” that form due to kidney infections or other causes.
+Other causes of ureteral blockage include accumulations of mucus or blood cells that may form due to kidney infections or other causes.

 Whether your pet is having urinary accidents all over the house, straining to urinate or gasping for breath, there are new, less invasive options out there.
 Interventional radiology offers highly effective solutions that simply weren’t possible just a few years ago.